aidanmanternach/ECE-228-AV-Final-Project/README.md

 This notebook contains that main framework for BEV projection and trajectory prediction.
 This notebook can be run in any environment, but is recommended for google colab.

-In order to reproduce the results for the three driving test sequences there are configuration variables at the top of the notebook.
-The configuration variable that need to be changed: `SEQUENCE_ID`, `RAW_DATE`, `RAW_DRIVE`
+In order to reproduce the results for the three driving test sequences, there are configuration variables at the top of the notebook.
+The configuration variables that need to be changed: `SEQUENCE_ID`, `RAW_DATE`, `RAW_DRIVE`

 | Driving Sequence | Configuration Variables |
 |---|---|